danielcregg/aws-cli-lamp-script/README.md

 ## Overview
 This bash script automates the deployment of a complete LAMP stack environment on AWS using the AWS CLI.
 It's designed to run in the AWS CloudShell or any bash terminal with AWS CLI installed.
 It provides a modular installation approach with various optional components.

-## Features
-- **Base Installation**
-  - Ubuntu Server 22.04 LTS

-- **Optional Components**
-  - LAMP
-  - SFTP Access with root login
-  - VS Code Server for browser-based development
-  - Database Management Tools (Adminer & phpMyAdmin)
-  - WordPress CMS with optimized settings
-  - Matomo Analytics

-## Prerequisites
-- AWS Account with appropriate permissions
-- Access to AWS CloudShell

 ## Quick Start
 1. Log into your AWS Management Console
 2. Open AWS CloudShell
-3. Run one of these commands:
+3. Run the command below in the AWS CloudShell terminal:

 ```bash
 bash <(curl -sL tinyurl.com/awsLamp)
 ```
+**NOTE**

-If you run the script above with no flags it creates a clean Ubuntu instance.
-If you add the flags below it installs the associated software.
-This script should take about 3 minutes to complete if all software is installed.
+- If you run the script above with no flags it creates a clean Ubuntu instance on your AWS account under EC2.
+- If you add the optional flags below it installs the associated software.
+- This script should take about 3 minutes to complete if all software is installed.

-## Installation Options
+## Optional Installation flags

 Choose your installation type using one of these flags: